Skip to content

 1 / 1

-The company has a system to engage suppliers, this includes annual audits by the Environment and Certifications team as well as weekly reporting required by non-RSPO certified suppliers on certification progress.
+The company has a system to engage suppliers, including twice annual audits by the environment and certifications team and weekly reporting required by non-RSPO certified suppliers on certification progress.

 • P